bhklab/DNF/README.md

 Impact: Identifying mechanism for compounds with unknown MoA in early stages of drug development without the need of sophisticated info (side effects or pharmacological indications...)

-Based on method described in http://www.ncbi.nlm.nih.gov/pubmed/24464287
+# Based on the method described in http://www.ncbi.nlm.nih.gov/pubmed/24464287

 Please cite: coming soon

 # Reproducibility of the Analysis

-The following steps will reproduce the output files (figure, tables...) mentioned in the main manuscript The script will be using data files such as:
+The following steps will reproduce the output files (figure, tables...) mentioned in the main manuscript.
+The script will be using data files such as:

 ## Files to run the scripts